jake100/interpreter/README.md

 string instructions:

-.. - pops 2 strings, joins them together then pushes the result
+. - pops 2 strings, joins them together then pushes the result

 sub - pops 3 strins, pushes the result of a substition regex

+rnd_str - pops 1 number, pushes a random string of that length

+starts - pops 2 strings, if the first string starts with the second string then it pushes true otherwise it pushes false

+ends - pops 2 strings, if the first string ends with the second string then it pushes true otherwise it pushes false

 basic instructions: